MartaWoodkowski/Python/README.md

 ## PyPoll

-* Got tasked with helping a small, rural town modernize its vote counting process.
+* Got tasked with helping a small town modernize its vote counting process.

-* With the given dataset, the task was to create a Python script that analyzes the votes and calculates each of the following:
+* Created a Python script to analyze votes and calculate each of the following:

   * The total number of votes cast